-As regards plea bargaining and settlement (see 4.2 Procedure for Plea Bargaining or Settlement), a new settlement mechanism has been introduced to the Turkish competition law practice, which is inspired by the EU practice.
+As regards plea bargaining and settlement (see 4.2 Procedure for Plea Bargaining or Settlement), a new settlement mechanism has been introduced to the Turkish competition law practice, inspired by the EU practice.

-As mentioned in 2.17 Leniency, Immunity and/ or Amnesty Regime, pursuant to the Leniency Regulation and the Leniency Guidelines, full immunity may be granted to the first applicant who applies for leniency in accordance with the conditions under the Leniency Regulation before the investigation report is officially served.
+As mentioned in 2.11 Leniency and/or Immunity Regime, pursuant to the Leniency Regulation and the Leniency Guidelines, full immunity may be granted to the first applicant who applies for leniency in accordance with the conditions under the Leniency Regulation before the investigation report is officially served.
 Employees or managers of the first applicant can also benefit from full immunity.
 Additionally, leniency protects against collateral effects in other proceedings, such as being banned from public tenders.